Want to learn how to safely and effectively start using BFR for rehabilitation and performance training?

 There are several different ways to use BFR, we’ll show you how we use BFR in the rehabilitation and training settings, including a variety of case studies as examples.

 Need CEUs for your physical therapy or athletic training license?
-The course approved for 4.5 CEU hours for physical therapists and athletic trainers.
-Plus, we’ll give you everything you need to submit to any other credentialing board.
-Click here to see full CEU information.
+The course is approved for 6 CEU hours for physical therapists and athletic trainers.
+See the FAQ below for all the details.

 “I’ve seen great results using BFR in both my patients and athletes.
 Mike and Dan’s course does a great job teaching you how to easily get started using BFR.
 I highly recommend it.”Dan Pope